markfinger/python-webpack/README.md

 Python bindings to [webpack](https://webpack.github.io).

-Parses modules with dependencies and generates static assets representing those modules, enabling you to package your assets so that they can be reused on the clientside.
+Parses modules with dependencies and generates static assets representing those modules, enabling you to package your assets so that they can be reused on the client-side.

 ```python
 from webpack.compiler import webpack